 | Safe switching order | Apply to new insurer, then cancel current | Get written acceptance from new insurer first, then cancel |

-For KVG, acceptance by the new provider is guaranteed by law — you can cancel first and apply second without any risk.
-For VVG supplementary cover, the order reverses entirely: secure written acceptance from the replacement provider before cancelling, because a VVG insurer can refuse an application based on medical history.
-Cancelling supplementary insurance before the replacement is confirmed in writing is irreversible.
+For KVG, acceptance is guaranteed by law — you can cancel first and apply second without any risk.
+For VVG supplementary cover, the order reverses entirely: secure written acceptance from the replacement provider before cancelling, because a VVG insurer can refuse based on medical history.
+Cancelling supplementary insurance without a confirmed replacement in writing is irreversible.

 Your Two Biggest Premium Levers: Deductible and Insurance Model

-Provider choice affects your premium — but two structural decisions inside KVG often create larger savings than the provider switch itself.
+Provider choice affects your premium — but two structural decisions inside KVG often create larger savings than a provider switch alone.

 Annual Deductible (Franchise)